nityareedy/DineReserve-FullStack/README.md

 # Restaurant Finder
-This is a full-stack Project which I did as a part of CMPE-202 Sysytems Software Engineering Msters Project - Deployed On AWS A full-stack web application for discovering, booking, and managing restaurants.
+This is a full-stack Project which I did as a part of CMPE-202 Sysytems Software Engineering Msters Project - Deployed On AWS.

+A full-stack web application for discovering, booking, and managing restaurants.
 Built with Next.js, Prisma, and a modern UI.

 ## Features